arjunumenon/arjunumenon.github.io/_pages/about.md

 Had been part of [The Toastmasters Club](https://www.toastmasters.org/){:target="_blank"} for more than 3 years.
 But now currently in break from the amazing journey.

-When I am not delved in the technical zone, you can see me indulged in food or kindling eagerly through my Kindle.
+When I am not delved in the technical zone, you can see me indulged in food or kindling eagerly through my Amazon Kindle 📔.

 Have a pleasant stay while you **Live Inside the Cloud**.
 Feel free to connect me via any of the below social media handles.